Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

         ) -> table: Table

         /**
-         * Create a table from a dictionary that maps column names to column values.
+         * Create a table from a map that maps column names to column values.
          *
          * @param data The data.
          *